-Approval by the Committee on Professional Training of the American Chemical Society; excellent facilities; a dynamic curriculum that evolves to meet the needs of our students; students demonstrating performance learning; an active and engaged faculty.
+Summary: Approval by the ACS-CPT; excellent facilities; a dynamic curriculum that evolves to meet the needs of our students; students demonstrating performance learning; an active and engaged faculty.
 What does it add up to?
-According to information from the Career Center, a comprehensive success rate of 100% for chemistry graduates from 2004-2014.
+According to information from the Career Center, a comprehensive success rate of 100% for chemistry graduates from 2004-2015.